-- describe the outcomes, programmes and administered items for which the Department will receive funding in the forthcoming budget year
+- describe the outcomes, programs and administered items for which the Department will receive funding in the forthcoming budget year

-- detail objectives and components of each programme and the goods and services that each will deliver during the year
+- detail objectives of each program and the goods and services that each will deliver during the year

-- set financial and other performance targets for each programme, and
+- set financial and other performance targets for each program, and

-The Portfolio Budget Statements inform the development of strategic business plans for each division.
-Three times a year, divisions review progress against business plans.
+Both the Portfolio Budget Statements and Corporate Plan inform the strategic business plans for each division.
+Three times a year, divisional leadership reviews progress against business plans together with the Executive.
 This informs the Executive of achievements and any emerging areas of concern in relation to the delivery of agreed outcomes.

 Department-Wide Risk Management